“Create tapas and you create joy!” the Dude of Food

 Paella search Barcelona?
 See the Cheriff.

-When the Dude of Food was wandering around the streets of Barcelona asking folks where he could find the best paella in the city there was 1 name that kept popping up.
-Located on a corner in the easily accessible Barcelonetta district, it’s easy to find this restaurant named Cheriff.
+There was a time when the Dude of Food was wandering around the streets of Barcelona with his Bavarian brother Dominic asking folks where they could find the best paella in the city and there was 1 name that kept popping up.
+Located on a corner in the easily accessible Barcelonetta district, sits this highly recommended restaurant named Cheriff.

-Both were satisfying.
-Then when it came time to order I had a last minute change of mind and instead of ordering the normal seafood paella I decided to try the black ink squid paella.
+Both items were satisfying for both of us.
+When it came time to order I had a last minute change of mind and instead of ordering the normal seafood paella, I decided to try the black ink squid paella.
+We both asked for that dish.

 cheriff ink paella